malthe/dobbin/src/dobbin/README.txt

 Setup
 -----

-The database stores transactions in a single file.
+The default storage option writes transactions sequentially in a single file.
 It's optimized for long-running processes, e.g. application servers.

 The first step is to initialize a database object.
 To configure it we provide a path on the file system.
 The path needn't exist already.